uwu64/orbital-platform/README.md

 One toolchain that works with developing software for Orbital Platform uses the Keil MDK IDE and DAPLINK debugger dongle, on Windows.
 - Start by downloading and installing a free version of Keil MDK-ARM (μVision).
 You should be able to download it after filling out some info on [the download page](https://www.keil.com/demo/eval/arm.htm)
+- Also download and install STM32CubeMX which is ST's initialization code generator and graphical config editor.
+Scroll down on [this page](https://www.st.com/en/development-tools/stm32cubemx.html) to Get Software.
+You might need to fill in some info for this as well.
 - Launch the IDE.
 - Find the "Pack Installer" in the top toolbar.
 It looks like a green diamond shape with four dots inside.
 - Use the Pack Installer to install relevant CMSIS device support packs for `STM32L4 Series`
 - Close Pack Installer.
 From the top toolbar, use the menu `Project` -> `New μVision Project` to start a new project.
-- When given the option to select target device, choose `STM32L476ZGT`
+- When given the option to select target device, choose `STM32L476ZGTx`
-- When given the option to manage run time environment, enable `CMSIS -> CORE` and `Device -> Startup`.
+- When given the option to manage run time environment, enable `CMSIS -> CORE`, `Device -> Startup`, `Device -> STM32Cube HAL`.
 There may be dependancies highlighted in yellow, enable those too.
+  - Also enable `Device -> STM32Cube Framework (API) -> STM32CubeMX`.
+If it requires you to press the button to launch CubeMX, do it.
+Try to proceed with default settings in CubeMX because we don't intend to use any generated code.
-  - Don't enable anything else unless you want to use HAL or something.
+  - Don't enable anything else unless you want to use full HAL or other middleware.
 - After creating a new project, open `Options for Target` in the top toolbar.
 Then go to the `Debug` tab and choose Use `DAPLINK debugger`.
 No additional configuration should be needed.
+- In the left side `Project` panel, right click `Source Group 1` and select `Add new Item to Group`
+  - Choose C File `(.c)` and name it `main.c`
+  - You need to `#include <stm32l476xx.h>` to import register definitions.
+  - Paste some code from this repository or write some blinky.
 - Connect Orbital Platform to DAPLINK via the SWD port.
 Plug DAPLINK to your computer.
   - The DAPLINK should light up, if it doesn't, unplug it from your computer immediately and check your wiring.
 There might be a short circuit
 - Click `Build` on the top toolbar, then `Load`.
 Your code should now be compiled and flashed to Orbital Platform.
 Click `Debug` to launch the debugger.